vagarthgaurav/MIDI-visualizer/idea/Project-Description.md

 - x2 0.1 - 1 uF Capacitors. *For the linear regulator.
 Check specific regulator datasheet.*

 - x1 MCU, 5v or 3.2v?
 Preferably with USB support.
+- Components required by the MCU, if any.
+- MCU programming board

 - 1600-2400mm LED Strip - Neopixel or similar.
 *Might need to simplify or look for alternatives, those dimensions of the Neopixel strip are out of our budget.*